Next Level (film)

 Next Level is an American dance film written by Byron Kavanagh, directed by Ilyssa Goodman, and produced by Kristi Kaylor and Lisa McGuire.

 Plot

 Teens compete for best performer at Next Level, a prestigious performing arts summer program.
+There, they are taught and mentored by quirky Director Bob and veteran performer Jasmine Joel, who got her start in the Next Level program.